pilif42/genericDockerForDevWork/README.md

+This work was done with Docker Community Edition Version 17.09.0-ce-mac35 (19611) on a Mac OS X El Capitan.

 - In our docker-compose-dev_env.yml, we define all the services that we need for our development work.
 For instance, rather than installing RabbitMQ locally, we will just run it inside a container.
 This helps be efficient quickly.
 	- Notes on the ports section:
 		- for some mappings, we use variables. ${EX_REDIS_PORT} for instance.
 These variables are being pickep up from the file .env at the root of the project.